scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-03-01-scalable-efficient-big-data-analytics-machine-learning-pipeline-architecture-on-cloud.md

 ### Data Lake vs. Data Warehouse

-[Data Lake](https://en.wikipedia.org/wiki/Data_lake){:target="_blank" rel="nofollow"} contains all data in its natural/raw form as it was received usually in blobs or files.
-[Data Warehouse](https://en.wikipedia.org/wiki/Data_warehouse){:target="_blank" rel="nofollow"} stores cleaned and transformed data along with catalogue and schema.
+[Data Lake](https://en.wikipedia.org/wiki/Data_lake){:target="_blank" rel="noopener nofollow"} contains all data in its natural/raw form as it was received usually in blobs or files.
+[Data Warehouse](https://en.wikipedia.org/wiki/Data_warehouse){:target="_blank" rel="noopener nofollow"} stores cleaned and transformed data along with catalogue and schema.
 The data in both the lake and warehouse can be structured (relational), semi-structured, binary, and even real-time event streams.

-It is a matter of choice whether the lake and the warehouse are kept physically in different stores, or the warehouse is materialised through some kind of interface (e.g. [Hive](https://hive.apache.org/){:target="_blank" rel="nofollow"} queries) over the lake.
+It is a matter of choice whether the lake and the warehouse are kept physically in different stores, or the warehouse is materialised through some kind of interface (e.g. [Hive](https://hive.apache.org/){:target="_blank" rel="noopener nofollow"} queries) over the lake.
 The choice is driven by speed requirements and cost constraints.

 > No matter which approach is followed, it is important to retain the raw data for audit, testing and debugging purposes.